ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 anomaly data on network services without known relation across layers of the entire network topology data or the relation with other network topology data.

-To address these challenges, a network wide incident-centric solution is specified to establish the global view on dependency relation with both network service and network topology at various different layers, which not only can be used at a specific layer in one domain but also can be used to span across layers for multi-layer network troubleshooting.
+To address these challenges, a network-wide incident-centric solution is specified to establish the global view on dependency relationships with both network service and network topology at various different layers, which not only can be used at a specific layer in one domain but also can be used to span across layers for multi-layer network troubleshooting.

-A network incident refers to an undesired occurrence such as an unexpected interruption of a network service, degradation of a network service quality, or sub-health of a network service {{?I-D.ietf-nmop-terminology}}{{TMF724A}}.
+A network incident refers to an undesired occurrence, such as an unexpected interruption of a network service, degradation of a network service quality, or sub-health of a network service {{?I-D.ietf-nmop-terminology}}{{TMF724A}}.
-Different data sources including alarms, metrics, and other anomaly information can be aggregated into one or a few of network incidents irrespective of the layer through correlation analysis and the service impact analysis.
-For example, if the protocol-related interface fails to work properly, large amount of alarms may be reported to the upper layer management system.
+Different data sources, including alarms, metrics, and other anomaly information, can be correlated and combined into one or a few network incidents, regardless of layer, informed by correlation analysis and service impact assessment.
+For example, if the protocol-related interface fails to work properly, a large amount of alarms may be reported to the upper-layer management system.
 Although a lot of network services may be affected by the interface, only one aggregated network incident pertaining to the abnormal interface will be reported.
-A network incident may also be raised through the analysis of some network performance metrics, for example, as described in SAIN {{?RFC9417}}, network services can be decomposed to several sub-services, specific metrics are monitored for each sub- service.
+A network incident may also be raised through the analysis of some network performance metrics, for example, as described in SAIN {{?RFC9417}}, network services can be decomposed to several sub-services, specific metrics can be monitored for each sub-service.
 Therefore symptoms will occur if services/sub-services are unhealthy (after analyzing metrics), in addition, these symptoms may give rise to a network incident when it causes degradation of the network services.